n3pt7un/VirtualeUniBOt/README.md

 - Failed downloads

 - Timeout issues during navigation

 ## Contributing
 Feel free to fork this repository and make your improvements.
 Pull requests are welcome!

+## Roadmap
+Planned new features(short term):
+- Automated login with local credential storage
+- Possibility to scrape multiple classes at once
+- Broader ability to scrape class pages(i.e. some files may still not be downloaded as of the current version, this should be improved soon)

+Wish-list(someday?):
+- Web interface for the whole scipt for easier usage, possibly implemented using a local flask server.
+- Automatic sorting of class files by theme with support for openAI/anthropic API access to create summaries, study guides and quizzes based on the scraped material.